apache/qpid-proton/docs/markdown/memory_management.md

 handler, but if you want to save it for later you must call `pn_incref` to add a reference and of course call `pn_decref` when you are done with that reference.

+You should treat `pn_decref` *exactly* like freeing the object: the pointer is dead to you, you must never even look at it again. *Never* write code that assumes that "something else" still has a reference after you have released your own. *Never* write code that checks the value of the reference count (except for debugging purposes.)
+If you own a reference you can use the pointer.
+Once you release your reference, the pointer is dead to you.
+That's the whole story.

+The point of reference counts is to break ownership dependencies between different parts of the code so that everything will Just Work provided each part of the code independently obeys the simple rules.
+If your code makes assumptions about distant refcounts or "peeks" to vary its behavior based on what others are doing, you defeat the purpose of reference counting [1].

 [1] *Internally* the proton library plays tricks with reference counts to implement 'weak' pointers and manage circular containment relationships.
 You do